 We have a family trip scheduled that conflicts with the Math Corps.
 Can my child be excused?

 The Math Corps’ philosophy on attendance is this: one cannot learn if one is not present.
 Therefore, absences due to family trips, vacations, conflicts with other programs, or similar cases are not excused.
+We give preference to students who have no scheduled absences during the program.

 My high school student needs help in math.
 Can they apply?